wowczarek/rbt/README.md

 ## About

-Yet another red-black tree implementation, C99.
+Yet another [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) implementation, written in C99.
 Because I needed one for a dictionary / general-purpose dynamic index.
 Three-pointer (parent + two-child array), plus value pointer and uint32_t keys, node colour as extra bool.
 No pointer bit reuse, nothing too clever.
 No thread safety or cache awareness.
 As basic as it gets, no-nonsense code.
 Completely non-recursive, although using stacks and FIFO queues.
+This implementation can alternatively be referred to as Random Bastard Tree.
+The code is BSD 2-clause licenced.
+Why not GPL?
+For because no, forced freedom is not freedom in my book.

 Supports: